James Edward Pough

 James Edward "Pop" Pough (February 16, 1948 - June 18, 1990) was an American spree killer who killed eleven people in two separate attacks in Jacksonville, Florida, on June 17 and 18, 1990.
 Pough shot and killed two people at random on Jacksonville's Northside, wounded two teenagers, and robbed a convenience store.
 Pough shot and killed nine people and wounded four others at a General Motors Acceptance Corporation (now Ally Financial) car loan office the next day before committing suicide.

+In the time leading up to the shooting, Pough was living in a rundown duplex in Jacksonville.
+He was described as a recluse with no friends by relatives.
+Neighbours said he would engage in heated arguments with people about money and his car which had been repossessed by the GMAC he would later target during his shooting spree.
+His mother died three years prior to the shooting which Pough was to have said he had nothing left to live for and that he wanted to "take someone with him when he leaves this world".
+In addition, his wife separated from him and filed a restraining order against Pough after he twice threatened to kill her.

+Previously in 1971, he killed his best friend during a dispute which appeared to have burdened him.
+He did not serve time in prison for this murder which didn't consider him a felon, allowing him to purchase firearms.

 At the time, the shooting at the GMAC office was the deadliest single mass shooting committed by a lone gunman in Florida history, and was later surpassed by the Orlando nightclub shooting on June 12, 2016, in which 49 people were killed.

 Early life

 James Edward Pough was born on February 16, 1948, and was the first of nine children.
 Pough grew up in an area near Florida Community College at Jacksonville.
 As a child, Pough suffered from asthma and he had a close relationship with his mother, whom he helped out a lot after his father left the family in 1959.
 He attended a vocational school, but dropped out in his sophomore year.
 At the age of 18, he began working as a common laborer, which he continued until his death.
 During the last year of his life, he was doing construction maintenance at a brewery.

 According to former schoolmates, Pough had affiliations with street gangs during his time at school.
 He was arrested twice in 1965 for vagrancy, and twice again in 1966, once for attempted robbery and a second time for assault after he attacked a construction worker who owed him a quarter.
 In 1968, Pough was arrested for dangerously displaying a knife and was fined $75, and in July 1969, he was fined $10 after being charged for gambling.
 In 1970, he was arrested, but not prosecuted, for motor vehicle theft and vagrancy-prowling by auto.